clc14/ELLIS/README.md

 (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station).

+**NOTE:** Do not provision a separate /home partition.
+You will need the majority of your disk space to be available under /var/lib/libvirt (for your VM disks).

 2. Update the CentOS 7.2 install via `yum -y update`.
+Reboot if necessary.

-3. Run ELLIS (`./ellis.sh`).
-ELLIS will download and install all of the necessary packages from the standard CentOS repos and configure everything automatically.
+3. Log into your lab server (as root), copy the ELLIS script to your lab server (under /root or elsewhere) and then run ELLIS (`./ellis.sh`).
+ELLIS will download and install all of the required packages from the standard CentOS repos and configure everything automatically.
 The process should take five to ten minutes, depending upon your Internet speed.

-4. Copy your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.
+4. Copy the files from your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.

-5. Run the provided build scripts to setup VMs (optional).
+5. Run the provided build scripts to setup your VMs (optional).

 ##Lab resources